Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 5. Mobile technology

-In an interview with the National Library of Medicine and the National Institutes of Health, NIH director Dr. Francis S. Collins speaks on the trending use of mobile technology in the health care industry.
-The NLM recently launched a mobile format of its resource Medline Plus.
+In an interview with the National Library of Medicine and the National Institutes of Health, NIH director Dr. Francis S. Collins speaks on the trending use of mobile technology in the healthcare industry.
+The NLM recently launched a mobile format of its resource Medline, Plus.
 Dr. Collins says, "Users have instant access to summaries of over 800 diseases, conditions and wellness issues; a full medical encyclopedia; lots of diagrams, images and pictures; drug information; news stories; a medical dictionary; and a powerful search engine.
-It is a mobile-optimized website, accessible from any platform, including basic flip phones, iPhones and Androids.
+It is a mobile-optimized website, accessible from any platform, including basic smartphones, iPhones and Androids.
 That's just one of the concrete ways we are trying to bring medical information to the public."

 6. Social media

 Many health care organizations are embracing the use of social media to connect with employees, patients and other stakeholders.
 Hospitals and other health organizations use social media and blogs to share new technologies and treatment options available to patients, as well as news and success stories.
 Because of this, common social media positions such as bloggers, online community managers and social media planners are needed in the healthcare industry.

 Related technology articles: